 Give yourself some shelter

-Of course, if you’re to fully enjoy your fabulous new winter garden, you’ll need some shelter.
+Of course, if you’re to fully enjoy your fabulous new winter garden, you’ll need some shelter, if you don’t already have a patio, alfresco area or covered deck.
 If you don’t already have one, it may be worth installing a section of decking or patio complete with comfy seating and a shelter.
-The cover you choose could be anything from a simple parasol to a high-tech retractable awning.
-For added comfort, consider investing in a patio heater too.
+The cover you choose could be anything from a simple umbrella to a high-tech retractable awning.
+For added comfort, consider investing in a patio heater or a fire pit too.
 This could help to stop the shivers and allow you to really relax in your revamped garden.